roman-milk/roman-milk.github.io/naughty-girl.md

  She should have said something.
 Instead she had just capitulated, and agreed to co-operate.
 Yet what could she do?
 As a teenager, she couldn't talk back to an adult, let alone a teacher.
 As she hurried to a class, she worried about getting into trouble for being late.

  All the anxieties of teenage life occupied her mind.
 What would the others say about being thrashed at lunch time?
 Would she be able to make friends after that?
 Would she be able to cope with schoolwork.
 On top of that the memory of having sex with those boys was so shameful.
-Report_Story #3

  ****** Naughty Girl Ch.
 04 ****** byStoryTeller07© The way she reacted with Miss Perez was worrying.
 Her sex had been wet!
 Was she a lesbian, or bisexual?
 What would her guardian say when she arrived home without the school uniform!

  The immediate worry was facing her class teacher.
 What excuse could she come up with for being late?
 The many doubts and nervousness occupied her thoughts, clouding her judgement.
 She had to cope with being a naughty schoolgirl, rather than being a mature woman, and an adult.
-Report_Story #1